mnikander/lambda/notes/memory.md

 Creates an alias to an existing location in memory.
 This alias can only be used to read the data.
 A reference has a different _type_ than the data it is refering to, it is a pointer/reference type.
-As long as references to a particular location in memory exist, that memory location cannot be destructively moved or updated.
+As long as references to a particular location in memory exist, it is an error for that memory location to be destroyed, destructively moved, or destructively updated.

-This is not yet finalized, but references will probably be the default way in which data is passed around within the code, so that the keyword `reference` can be omitted when programming.
+References will _probably_ be the default way in which data is passed around within the code, so that the keyword `reference` can be omitted when programming.

 References can be created to data which is not stored in memory, such as inlined constants or functions which reside in the source-code.
 For primitive types such as integers, for example, data may actually be copied under the hood, since that is faster than creating and dereferencing a pointer.